 The sanguine temperament is very social and extroverted.
 They like to interact with others and are very much involved in their work.
-They tend to invest in their relationships or into important projects and tend to stick with it until the end.
-They are good listeners, attending to others carefully and end up being quite unorganized or messy as a result.
+They tend to invest in their relationships or in important projects and tend to stick with it until the end.
+They are good listeners, attend to others carefully, and end up being quite unorganized or messy as a result.
 Sanguineous types are often overly invested in their relationships and thus hurt the other person or possibly end up getting hurt themselves.
 They are good at sales and marketing but can often get so into their work, working from their heart, that they don’t mind their time or need to make money.
 In terms of physical pathology, they tend to have problems with circulation, such as high blood pressure or migraine headaches.
-They are at risk for high fevers, cardiovascular problems such as arrythmia, stroke or heart attack and even brain hemorrhages.
+They are at risk for high fevers, cardiovascular problems such as arrhythmia, stroke or heart attack, and even brain hemorrhages.

-The nervous type tends to overly develop his higher neurological functions; he is intellectual, withdrawn and serious.
+The nervous type tends to overly develop his higher neurological functions; he is intellectual, withdrawn, and serious.
 They are usually thin and tend to focus on an accounting of things rather than relationships.
 They prefer to remain home, playing with a computer or perhaps a video game, rather than go out and meet friends at a restaurant.
-They are analytical but have a difficulty with a larger synthesis.
-They are good researchers, technicians and computer programmers.
-Since these individuals have problems regulating overall systems and especially their nervous systems they are at risk for developing problems such as memory loss (and eventually dementia or Alzheimer’s), Multiple Sclerosis or Parkinson’s.
+They are analytical but have difficulty with a larger synthesis.
+They are good researchers, technicians, and computer programmers.
+Since these individuals have problems regulating overall systems – especially nervous systems, they are at risk for developing problems such as memory loss (and eventually dementia or Alzheimer’s), Multiple Sclerosis, or Parkinson’s.
 Other risks include problems with their eliminatory organs, such as the kidneys, ulcerations, or gangrene.

 For all the hoopla surrounding “mind-body” medicine and the lip service that is given to wholistic therapies, I have found few systems that are actually wholistic*.
 While I don’t think I ever heard the word “integrative” pass Dr. Gérard Guéniot’s lips, the true beauty of the therapeutic method he developed is that it integrates the physical and the emotional aspects of illness.
 His extension of the concept of temperament lends an incredible service to any therapist who truly wants to help a patient.